Lodges and Glamping

 San Juan Islands Sculpture Park

 Walk in the 20-acre park with more than 150 pieces of outdoor sculpture.
-Find a picnic tables and it is dog-friendly.
+There are several trails to explore the art that is themed, with trails just for families.

 Located at 9083 Roche Harbor Rd.
+Open from dawn to dusk.
 Donation of $5 greatly appreciated.

 San Juan Islands Museum of Art